 Hyperacusis, hypersensitivity to noise, is less well known than tinnitus, but there are many people who suffer more or less severely from it.

 In this new section “Marga hears too much” you get to know Marga van Hintum.
-She will blog about her experiences with Hyperacusis every month.
+She will blog about her experiences with Hyperacusis regularly.

 Today Marga introduces herself:

 I am Marga.
 I used to be a musician.
 And I have excellent hearing, with hyperacusis*.

 When you suddenly turn out to have hyperacusis, your life is turned upside down!
 Hyperacusis literally means: “I hear too much”.
 Well, I did too.
 Everything hurt my ears.
 Suddenly !
 Big scare.
 What’s done now?
 What is it ?
 When is it going away?
 What can I do?
 And what about my work?

 As a small child I have often had middle ear infection when I had a cold.
 I grew over it, it seemed.
 However, as an adult I also had it a few times.
 As a premium, free of charge in the event of a severe cold or the flu.
 A few times I also got tinnitus.
 Fortunately, it never lasted long.
 I wasn’t concerned about it.

 The last time it was different.
 After a double middle ear infection came the tinnitus and it never left again.
 And when the moisture was removed from behind the eardrum, I turned out to have hyperacusis.
 Soon, all of a sudden, it seemed.
 All the sounds came in far too loudly, loudly and distorted.
 That didn’t go away any more.

 This is my story; my experiences as a good hearing person with tinnitus and hyperacusis.
 These are two conditions that often occur together, as with me.
 Hyperacusis has by far the greatest impact on me, which is why I will talk about it in particular.